krypted/TheHistoryOfComputingPodcast/Books.md

 165. The Knowledge-Value Revolution, Taichi Sakaiya
 166. Lords of Finance, Liaquat Ahamed
 167. Untechnical Writing, Michael Bremer
+168. The Legend of Honeywell, Rodengen
+169. The Legend of AMP, Rodengen
+170. The Legend of Amdahl, Rodengen
+171.

 # 3D Printed Materials
 | Thing | URL |